Dr. Richard F. Heath, Director

 Dr. Heath enjoys reading, alternative and Brazilian music, and all things dark chocolate.
 He is also a Harry Potter expert who has been sorted into Hufflepuff House.

-DUSTIN HORVATH, ASSISTANT DIRECTOR
+DUSTIN HORVATH, ASSOCIATE DIRECTOR

 Dustin graduated from St. Thomas Aquinas College with a B.S.Ed. in Childhood and Special Education.
 He completed his Masters in Literacy at STAC in the summer of 2011, and he is certified to teach social studies at the middle school level.
 Dustin has also worked as Pathways Testing Coordinator.

 Dustin plays bass guitar in the STAC House Band with faculty and students.
 He also enjoys reading, coffee, and music.

 Linda Ferguson, Senior Mentor

 Linda earned a B.A. in Mass Communications at Lehman College in the Bronx and a Master's Degree in Elementary Education at Long Island University, where she graduated summa cum laude and received the Graduate Distinguished Performance Award.
 She has also studied Equine Science at Pace University.
 Her work history includes production coordinator for WOR-TV, Assistant to the Producer of the New York Mets.
 Linda holds the distinction of being the first woman to work on the television crew at Shea Stadium.
 Her teaching career includes College English, Speech Communications, Creative Writing, and Journalism at such institutions as St. Thomas Aquinas College, Mount St. Mary College, and the United States Military Academy at West Point.

 Linda enjoys singing in her church choir, riding her horse, coaching in a therapeutic riding program for handicapped children, and adopting animals in need.